dnmfarrell/berrybrew/doc/Create a Development Build.md

 - simply run `berrybrew` out of the new build directory, eg:

     `build\berrybrew.exe command [options]`

+Building and testing the UI only:

+- run the `dev\build_ui.bat` script, which compiles the UI binary.
+If not done previously, you need to run `dev\build.bat` to build the API library first.

 **NOTE**: When running under the development build, Perl installations and `berrybrew`'s temporary directory are stored within a newly created `build` directory underneath of `berrybrew`'s default directory (defaults to